gautamdhameja/simple-tcr/readme.md

 Good question!

-The following simple TCR flow is implemented,
+The following simple flow is implemented here,

 1. Initialize a TCR with a token
-1. Apply a listing
+1. Apply for a listing
 1. Challenge an applied/whitelisted listing
-1. Vote on a challenge
+1. Vote on a challenge (without commit-reveal)
 1. Update status of a listing (resolve challenge)
-1. Claim rewards after a challenge is resolved
+1. Claim rewards after a challenge is resolved (based on a hard-coded formula)

-This basic flow helps understand the power of community driven curation.
+This basic flow helps understand the power of community driven curation using TCRs.

 ## Structure

 The repository follow the structure of a regular truffle app created using `truffle init`.
 The **contracts** directory has two contracts - `token` and `tcr`.
 The token contract is default ERC20 contract and the tcr contract has what's described in the sections above.
 The **test** directory has positive unit tests for both contracts.

+## Important Note

+This TCR implementation is only for demo purposes.
+The solidity smart-contracts in this repository are **not** audited or verified and they should not be used in real scenarios.

+For real world (production) usage, please refer to the [generic TCR implementation](https://github.com/skmgoldin/tcr) from [Mike Goldin](https://github.com/skmgoldin) which is also being used in the [adChain registry](https://adchain.com/).